Today I’m sharing the perfect 1 day Ljubljana itinerary.

 If you only have one day in Ljubljana, you’ll want to make sure to hit the “must see” sights in the historic old town area.
 Don’t miss the Ljubljana Cathedral, the Mestni trg (this historic plaza has been around since the 12th century!), and the open air Central Market.

 This funicular ride was a major hit with the girls.
 They got to learn how to say the word “funicular,” endured a physics lesson about counterweights from their dad, AND experienced a little thrill from the ride up the mountain.
-Then, we explored the castle on top of the hill.
+Then, we explored Ljubljana Castle on top of the hill.
 The views of the city from the top of the castle were well worth the ride up.

 A round trip ride costs 6 euro per adult.
 It is free for children aged 7 and under (15 euro for a family ticket!).